 More ideas for game party decorating:

 - Fill glass jars with various game pieces and set them as centerpieces of buffet table decorations.
 If you don’t have spare game pieces, you can pick up things like dominoes, bingo balls, puzzle pieces and dice at the dollar store to use as fillers.

 - Make a hanging banner out of playing cards or board game cards (use the real cards or make your own out of cardstock).

 - Make cardstock scrabble letter to spell out messages such as “Game Night” or “Happy Birthday.”

 - Fill in spaces with balloons that match the colors of the games you’re playing.

 Since game-playing is hands and often time consuming, you may want to schedule your party between meal times and simply serve some light snacks and refreshments.
 If you do wish to serve more substantial food, you can set up a table separate from the game playing space for kids to eat (as to not make a mess of the games).
 Even when serving a meal, simple, easy to serve (and eat) foods such as pizza, chicken fingers or finger sandwiches are probably a good idea for this type of event.

 Some ideas for board game party snacks and food include:

-For a game-themed birthday party, consider a cake inspired by the birthday child’s favorite board game, such as this Candyland cake from Taste of Home, or a Clue Board cake like this one from Cake Central.
+For a game-themed birthday party, consider a cake inspired by the birthday child’s favorite board game, such as a Candyland cake from Taste of Home, or a Clue Board cake from Cake Central.

 Some fun ideas for game party favors: